 Like most sports, we can look at equestrian sports as having seasons.
-We can then break down our yearly calendar into phases based on these seasons: off-season, pre-season, in-season, and post-season (or recovery).
+As such, we can break down our yearly calendar into phases: off-season, pre-season, in-season, and post-season (or recovery).
 Where you live, which discipline you show in, whether you are an amateur or professional, and your typical show schedule will all factor into how long each season will be for you.
 They can range from a few weeks to months!

 This breakdown of the sport into seasons is a well-known training principle called periodization.
 Each of these phases is broken down into a specific time-frame and requires a different approach to your fitness training.
 In addition to your equestrian discipline and competition dates, a periodized training plan will also depend on an athlete’s age, experience level, and injury history.
 However, for all equestrian athletes, the goal is to progress your training through each phase by manipulating some variables to ensure you are prepared both mentally and physically come show season.

 Two important variables we will discuss during these seasons are volume and intensity.

 - Volume, in strength training terms, means the total number of repetitions, sets, and exercises performed in a session, as well as the frequency of training.
 For cardiovascular training, it refers to the total distance and/or time of a conditioning program.